 The Birth of Digital Work Instructions

-At one point in time, it was considered revolutionary to have a set of instructions scanned into a PDF document and emailed to the team.
-However, 80% of the world’s global workforce doesn’t sit behind a desk, so why would it make sense to focus on a desktop-first solution?
-PDFs are also difficult to edit and collaborate on, even from a Desktop.
-MaintainX is collaborative, mobile-first, and easy-to-use.
+At one point, we all considered it revolutionary to be able to scan instructions and attach them as a PDF to an email.
+However, 80% of the world’s global workforce doesn’t sit behind a desk.
+It doesn’t make sense to focus on a desktop-first solution PDFs are also difficult to edit and collaborate on, even from a desktop.
+MaintainX is collaborative, mobile-first, and easy to use.

 Connected Worker Platforms have key features, such as the ability to: